kirebainchodd/JUNE-MD/README.md

 Briefly explain the project’s purpose and who it’s for.

 > Example:
-> `<project-name>` is a lightweight and modular Node.js boilerplate built for modern web applications.
+> `W.A.BOTLA` is a lightweight and modular Node.js boilerplate built for modern web applications.
 It provides a scalable structure, built-in user authentication, and easy API documentation.

 ---